BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **The Lord of the Rings** `ACTIVE`

-Free point of Will to be spent each turn.
+Sauron gains a free Will Point at the start of each turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 - **The One Ring** `PASSIVE`

-Does not follow normal rules for [the One Ring][The One Ring].
-Instead, roll a D6 each time Sauron loses his last Wound.
-On 2+, restore 1 Wound.
-May use Might to improve this roll
+Sauron does not follow the normal rules for [the One Ring][The One Ring].
+Instead, each time Sauron would lose his last Wound and be removed as a casualty, roll a D6.
+On a 2+, the power of the One Ring sustains him and instead of being removed as a casualty he will remain on the board with 1 Wound remaining.
+If during a Combat Sauron suffers multiple Wounds that would cause him to be removed as a casualty, he will make this roll for each of them.
+Sauron may use Might to improve this roll.

 - **Unstoppable!** `BRUTAL POWER ATTACK`

-Can make one Strength 8 hit on all models involved in the Combat, including all supporting models.
+Instead of making Strikes, Sauron can instead make a single Strength 8 hit on every enemy model involved in the Combat, and one Strength 8 hit on every model Supporting a model involved in the Combat.

-- **The Flames of Evil** `BRUTAL POWER ATTACK`
+- **Flames of Evil** `BRUTAL POWER ATTACK`

-Can make a Strength 10 strike against one model.
-If they survive, they are [Set Ablaze] and knocked Prone.
+Instead of making Strikes, Sauron may instead choose a single enemy model involved in the Combat.
+The chosen model immediately suffers a single Strength 10 hit and, if they survive, will be [Set Ablaze] and knocked Prone.

 </div>